 If you or a loved one wants or needs to stop drinking but is afraid of experiencing alcohol withdrawal, it’s important to educate yourself on the withdrawal process.
-Although the severity of withdrawal symptoms varies on a case-by-case basis, knowing what to expect when you or your loved one stops using alcohol, as well as being aware of the medical and emotional support that is available to you during the process, can help ease fears around alcohol withdrawal.
+Although the severity of withdrawal symptoms varies on a case-by-case basis, knowing what to expect by using a treatment facility when you or your loved one stops using alcohol, as well as being aware of the medical and emotional support that is available to you during the process, can help ease fears around alcohol withdrawal.

 Individual Factors Affecting Alcohol Withdrawal

 Before discussing the timeline for alcohol withdrawal, it’s important to mention that, like withdrawing from any drug, the symptoms and timeline associated with alcohol withdrawal may vary between individuals.
 Typically there are certain factors that will affect how long an individual experiences withdrawal symptoms and how severe those withdrawal symptoms may be.

 - The length of time an individual has been abusing alcohol.